Writs of Habeas Corpus

 What is a Writ of Habeas Corpus?

-First off, what are writs of habeas corpus?
-This is a legal document which a lawyer prepares and a judge signs to release a person from jail.
-The term is Latin for “turn the body over.”
-A person is eligible for a writ when incarcerated with no bond set.
-In rare cases, it is also a form of appeal in limited circumstances when the time tables for appeals have run.
+A writ of Habeas Corpus is a legal document prepared by a lawyer.
+When signed by a judge, it releases a person from jail.
+The term is Latin for “turn the body over”.
+A person is eligible for a writ when they are incarcerated with no bond set.
+In rare cases, it is also a form of appeal in limited circumstances when the time tables for appeals has run.